allysonjp715/COVID-19-data-mapping-pipeline/README.md

+testing
-# COVID-19 data and mapping pipeline
+# COVID-19 data and mappin pipeline
 Resource hub for code related to data processing and mapping piepline

 # Contributions